Qiskit/qiskit-ibm-runtime/docs/index.rst

 Overview
 ==============

-Qiskit Runtime is a cloud-based quantum computing service offered by IBM.
-It implements *primitives* to perform foundational quantum computing tasks and has built-in error suppression and mitigation.
+Qiskit Runtime is a cloud-based quantum computing service developed by IBM.
+It offers computational *primitives* to perform foundational quantum computing tasks and has built-in error suppression and mitigation.
 In addition, Qiskit Runtime has *sessions*, which allow you to run your circuits on a quantum computer without being interrupted by other users’ jobs.
 The combination of primitives, error suppression / mitigation, and sessions paves the way to efficiently build and execute scalable quantum applications.

 The following figure illustrates how one can use Qiskit Runtime sessions and primitives.
 The first session request (job) waits through the regular fair-share queue.
 When it starts to run, the session is started.
 After the first session job is finished processing, the next job in the session is run.
 This process continues until the session is paused (due to a lack of queued session jobs) or closed.